TomKnowles1994/WhiskerPredictiveNetwork/README.md

 - Find the desired file and open it in Jupyter.
 They will load Jupyter Notebooks and reside in their own tabs.
 Though not usually a problem, it is recommended to only load one file at a time, as some state is shared between instances despite the best efforts of the author.

+- Download and unpack the data files from the link given in the Dissertation PDF, Appendix D

 - Modify the filepath parameter of all instances of sio.loadmat() to point towards the 200805-Whiskerdata folder.
-If this data is not present, please contact Dr. Martin Pearson for the files.

 - Run all cells via Cells -> Run All.
 To ensure a run with no carryover of state, for subsequent runs use Kernel -> Restart and Run All